I’ve watched the Cincinnati Reds play baseball since I was a little kid.

 The All You Can Eat Stand Are Located at:

 - The First base concourse of the View Level behind Section 428

 - Right field concourse of the Terrace Level behind Section 144

 If you want a snack that doubles as a souvenir be on the lookout for ice cream or nachos served in a plastic Reds baseball hat.

 3. You Can Bring Your Own Snacks and Drinks

 For large families, this is a HUGE cost saver.
 Another way to save some money is to purchase your peanuts and candy at the grocery store before coming to the ballpark.

 You can bring in soft drinks and bottled water as long as the safety seal has not been broken.
-Coolers must be soft-sided and can’t exceed the 16″ x 16″ x 8″ Major League Baseball size requirement.
+Only soft-sided coolers are permitted and can’t exceed the 16″ x 16″ x 8″ Major League Baseball size requirement.

 4. Reds Heads Kids Club Discounts